reinhardherrmann/2025_trips_fila_4/StepHistory.md

 # Step History To List Changes Made over time

+## Step 32 Minor changes

+Sources:

+- The modal should display the Trip data and offer the opportunity to edit trip, if wanted.
+- commented out the code that shows the Links Documentation and Repositorys in the sidebar.

+---

 ## Step 31 Main Bugfixes
 - Video Source:
 - defined correct id's in TruckSeeder